 This should go without saying, but allowing yourself enough time to read and digest each UX diary entry is vitally important when leading up to the analysis stage.

-If the project can allow it, leave yourself a few days to analyse the data and draw conclusions to validate in your wrap up sessions.
+Analysis and wrap up If the project can allow it, leave yourself a few days to analyse the data and draw conclusions to validate in your wrap up sessions.
 Develop tools specifically for your user group and topic to help participants expand on their entries.
 Wrap up sessions can be done one-to-one or in groups depending on the sensitivity of the topic.

 In summary, there is no one set way of running a UX diary study.
 Like any research project, it entirely depends on the who, what and the why of the project.
 However, planning and organisation can help to make the user diary run smoothly, making it more enjoyable for both the participant and the researcher.